We may earn money or products from the companies mentioned in this post. Merci!

 Once the pan is completely deglazed, place the chicken pieces evenly across the bottom of the Dutch oven.

 Cover with the sautéed vegetables and stir gently to combine well across all chicken pieces.

 Simmer over low heat for about 25 to 35 minutes.
 Depending on the amount of chicken used, I have cooked it as long as 45 minutes, moving the chicken pieces so as to cook all evenly.

 To thicken the sauce, mix the flour in the softened butter.
 Drop by spoonful around the pan and stir to combine.

 Continue to cook a few more minutes until the sauce is thickened.

-Ladle the chicken and sauce over mashed potatoes.
+Ladle the chicken and sauce over garlic mashed potatoes.